 A single bank-synced record

 Transactions imported from a connected bank are read-only and can't be hidden individually.
 If you really need to change one, you would have to disconnect the bank, adjust the record manually, and reconnect — so for most cases the excluded-account or Income method above is simpler and safer.
+Alternatively, you can recategorise the record into a hidden category (see Hide a category from your charts below) to keep it out of your charts.

 Transfers and Cash Flow